RetroPie/RetroPie-Docs/docs/Wifi.md

 auto wlan0
 iface wlan0 inet manual
 wpa-roam /etc/wpa_supplicant/wpa_supplicant.conf
-#The following line specified in /etc/network/interfaces will activate and configure each 'default' network in wpa_supplicant.conf with DHCP upon a successful connection to an access point (this line needs to be here for wpa-roam)
+# The following line specified in /etc/network/interfaces will activate and
+# configure each 'default' network in wpa_supplicant.conf with DHCP upon a
+# successful connection to an access point.
+# (this line needs to be here for wpa-roam)
 iface default inet dhcp
 ```
-We've changed it to wpa-roam so that it will reconnect if the connection drops.
+We have changed it to wpa-roam so that it will reconnect if the connection drops.

-Open the `wpa-supplicant` configuration file in nano:
+Open the `wpa-supplicant.conf` configuration file with the editor `nano`:

 `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf`